White Station High School: Clubs and activities

 White Station has many active clubs in areas including foreign language, mathematics, science, business, government, music, art, film and community service.
 Its Knowledge Bowl team has won four Knowledge Bowl championships in the past years, winning the first Knowledge Bowl ever in 1987–1988, and in 2014 – beating Houston in the final round.
 Its Mock Trial team won the Tennessee State Championship in 2009, 2010, and 2011.

-White Station's Science Olympiad team consistently places well in the state, placing 2nd in 2014, 2015, and 2018 while going to Nationals in 2017 and 2019.
+White Station's Science Olympiad team consistently places well in the state, placing 2nd in 2014, 2015, and 2018 while going to Nationals in 2017, 2019, 2021, 2025 and 2026 with their best Nationals placement being 34th, the best in 15 years for TN [as of April 2026].

 Their Model United Nations team is a completely student-run, ranked team in the Mid-South region as they attend various conferences such as VUMUN, WUMUNS, MUNI, WAVEMUN, and MSMUN, winning Best Large Delegation consistently.
 Additionally, they annually host a conference at White Station High in September, garnering attendance from various schools across the Mid-South.
 The Quiz Bowl team in White Station is another one of the major clubs.
 It is largely student-led.
 This club travels to surrounding areas and competes against other schools.
 Two tournaments are hosted by the Quiz Bowl Team each school year.
 Other activities include an elected student council, jazz ensemble, DECA, and HOSA club.

 Students staff the school newspaper (The Scroll), the yearbook (The Shield), and an art and literary magazine (The Scribbler).
 Also, students in the art program at White Station High School consistently perform well in art competitions.
 Several students from White Station have won the Memphis International Airport Art Contest, and last year students from White Station won over 30 gold keys in the Scholastic Art and Writing Awards.